-About Nexdigm (SKP)
+About Nexdigm

-Nexdigm (SKP) is a multidisciplinary group that helps global organizations meet the needs of a dynamic business environment.
+Nexdigm is an employee-owned, privately held, independent global organization that helps companies across geographies meet the needs of a dynamic business environment.
 Our focus on problem-solving, supported by our multifunctional expertise enables us to provide customized solutions for our clients.